Ancient Invisible Cities airs in September 2018.

 Accompanied by ScanLabs who produce mm accurate 3D laser scans of many of the locations he visits, see Michael as he also leaps into the world of Virtual Reality to explore what it feels like to be a Caryatid on the Erechtheion in Athens; what the Haghia Sophia looks like when standing on its immense dome roof; and how the mysterious chambers of the Great Pyramid in Egypt line up when viewed from deep underground.

-The series will be accompanied by a number of 360 videos of Istanbul, Cairo and Athens that viewers can enjoy via youtube.
+The series is accompanied by a number of 360 videos of Cairo, Athens and Istanbul:

 Praise for Ancient Invisible Cities:

 “It’s a geeky version of Indiana Jones” The Sun